artyomklg/fastapi-jwt-auth-example/README.md

-# My template for new fastapi projects with built-in authentication
+# Example of authentication via jwt on fastapi